-Staff are surveyed using an external company and were asked to respond to 41 questions which focus on specific areas of the organisation and its culture.
+Permanent staff are surveyed using GPTW and were asked to respond to a series of questions which focus on specific areas of the organisation and its culture.
 Staff are also able to provide comments in addition to their responses.

 Table 6 indicates the high rates of completion for the staff survey.